DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 * an element is within the page's [`body`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/body) or in an [`<iframe>`](#work-with-iframes).
 The element can be invisible for the user.
 If the element is off-screen, TestCafe attempts to reach it with a scroll.

-* an element is visible - its properties are as follows:
+* an element is visible, with the following properties:

     Property | Value
     -------- | --------